2 The procedure

 2.4.2

-Post-procedural development of glaucoma requiring trabeculotomy was reported in 8% (1/13) of eyes in one case series (follow-up not stated).
+Post-procedural development of glaucoma requiring trabeculotomy was reported in 8% (1 out of 13) of eyes in one case series (follow-up not stated).
 One case series of seven patients with between 6 and 20 months follow up reported no significant postoperative complications.
-For more details, refer to the 'Sources of evidence' section.
+For more details, see the overview.

 2.4.3